kkauf355/notes/topics/aspdotnet.md

 ### Entity Framework Core
 Object-Relational Mapping (ORM) is a technique that lets you query and manipulate data from a database using an object-oriented paradigm

+## Repository Pattern
+An abstraction that reduces complexity and aims to make the code, safe for the repository implementation, presistence ignorant.

+### Persistence Ignorant
+Switching out the persistence technology is not the main purpose.
+Choosing the best one for each repository method is.